TolikPylypchuk/Cineaste/docs/_v0_1/02-getting-started.md

 ---
-layout: default
 title: Getting Started
-nav_order: 1
-permalink: getting-started
+permalink: /v0.1/getting-started
 ---

-# Getting Started

 ## How to Get the App

 The Movie List app works only on Windows (and only tested on Windows 10).
-Currently the only way to get this app is to download it from the 'releases' section on GitHub (there's a link to that on the home page of these docs) and extract it manually.
+Currently the only way to get this app is to download it from the 'releases' section on GitHub and extract it manually.
 The latest version is 0.1.

 ## Files and Tabs